fcrepo3/fcrepo-before33/readme.txt

   [fedora.test.AllSystemTestsConfigB]
-    When running this suite, the server should be configured with API-A authentication turned ON, and with the Resource Index module enabled at level 1.
+    When running this suite, the server should be configured with API-A authentication turned ON, with the Resource Index and Messaging modules enabled.
     This suite can also be run without external internet access.

   [fedora.test.AllSystemTestsConfigC]
     When running this suite, the server should be installed